kryptopaul/mp_backend/Readme.md

 #### 🤡 On-Chain Clowns

 Not all users are deserving of this score however.
-The users who've demonstrated their behaviour as "On-Chain Clowns" will receive a clown (🤡) emoji as a value for this trait.
+The users who've demonstrated their behaviour as "On-Chain Clowns" will receive a clown (🤡) emoji as a value for this trait and a different image.

 The following behaviours are considered "On-Chain Clown" behaviour: